TheWilley/sURLs/README.md

    By default, the container will be available on port `3000`.
 If you want to use a different port, modify the `docker-compose.yml` file.
 Change the first value in the `ports` option (e.g., `3000:3000` to `8080:3000` for port `8080`).

 4. **Run Prisma Migrations:**
-   Access the command line interface (CLI) of the container by running:
+   If hosting locally, access the command line interface (CLI) of the container by running:

 ```bash
 docker exec -it surls-container /bin/sh